mtigas/hidserv-proxy/README.md

 ```
 cat install_files/ansible-base/hostname-ths-proxy
 ```
-...and test it by using Tor Browser Bundle.
-(You may have to wait a minute or two for a reboot to complete after the first time the server is brought up.)
-It should load `http://www.example.com` or whatever you set it to proxy to.
+...and test it by loading the URL in [Tor Browser Bundle](https://www.torproject.org/download/download-easy.html.en).
+(The first time you bring up the server, you may have to wait a minute or two for the server to come up from reboot.)

+It should load the contents of `http://www.example.com` or whatever you set it to proxy to.

 ## to-do